itchyny/lightline.vim/README.md

 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/9.png)
 Huh?
 Weird!
 The component does not collapse even if it has no information!
-In order to avoid this, you set expressions to component\_flag, which becomes 1 only when the corresponding components have information.
+In order to avoid this, you set expressions to component\_visible\_condition, which should become 1 only when the corresponding components have information.
 ```vim
   let g:lightline = {
         \ 'colorscheme': 'wombat',